Explaining Digital Pathology Models via Clustering Activations: Introduction

 For example, in~\cite{gallo} the authors showed how to develop a model that not only correctly identifies prostate cancer but also demonstrably does so by utilizing the very patterns used for this purpose by trained pathologists.
 To achieve this goal, they relied on an explainability technique known as occlusion, which works by replacing the most salient regions of the input image and observing the effect on predictions produced by the network.
 Several techniques (other than occlusion) have been developed to visualize the most salient regions in the image, e.g., CAM-based techniques such as GradCAM~\cite{gradcam} (and its variants) and HiResCAM~\cite{HiResCAM}, or LRP~\cite{LRP}.
 All these methods visually highlight the regions in the slide that contribute most to the model's decision to classify the slide as containing cancer tissue.

-However, such one-dimensional information is inherently limited in showing us what drives the model's decision process and differs from what a human would do in this task.
-Perhaps more importantly, a saliency map is a one-dimensional information, limiting its usefulness to just highlighting important inputs.
+However, such one-dimensional information is inherently limited in showing us what drives the model's decision process, as it can only highlight the importance of regions throughout the input, without providing any reasoning for the importance being assigned.
+This differs from what a human would do in this task.
 A trained pathologist examining a scan takes into account various types of tissue and morphological features, painting a much more complex picture.
 A method that shows global CNN model behaviour, highlighting discrepancies in the internal representations, would be much more useful in this respect.

 \textbf{Our contribution.} We present a clustering-based technique to visually identify parts of the input image that ``look similar'' to the model.
 The method works by clustering feature vectors from convolutional layers of a CNN model, facilitating semantic segmentation of the input and providing interpretable insights into the model's operation.